cre8ivepark/mixed-reality/mixed-reality-docs/app-model.md

 Windows Mixed Reality uses the app model provided by the [Universal Windows Platform](https://docs.microsoft.com/windows/uwp/get-started/) (UWP), a model and environment for modern Windows apps.
 The UWP app model defines how apps are installed, updated, versioned and removed safely and completely.
 It governs the application life cycle - how apps execute, sleep and terminate - and how they can preserve state.
 It also covers integration and interaction with the operating system, files and other apps.

 ![2D apps arranged in the Windows Mixed Reality home in a breakfast area](images/20160112-055908-hololens-500px.jpg)<br>
-*Apps with a 2D view arranged in the Windows Mixed Reality home*
+*Apps with a 2D view arranged in the physical environment*

 ## App lifecycle